Perturbation-based inference for diffusion processes: Obtaining effective models from multiscale data: Application: Data-Driven Coarse-Graining for Multiscale Diffusion Processes

-To focus solely on the influence of the perturbation of the input, i.e.\ to verify the $\varepsilon$-stability of the methodology numerically, we plot the relative error in Figure \ref{fig:fastou:ou:errnorm} for a large ensemble size $N=5000$, so that all other error contributions are negligible.
+To focus solely on the influence of the input perturbations, i.e.\ to verify the $\varepsilon$-stability of the methodology numerically, we plot the relative error in Figure \ref{fig:fastou:ou:errnorm} for a large ensemble size $N=5000$, so that all other error contributions are negligible.
+Specifically, we show the empirical mean and standard deviation of estimator's relative errors, obtained by repeating the numerical experiment $100$ times.
 For very small values of $t$, one observes large relative errors indicating that the estimators, based on these approximations, are distorted.
 In view of \eqref{eq:conv:rate} this is due to a large constant dominating the error.
 Increasing $t$, however, reduces the relative error significantly, i.e.\ the error constant shrinks.
-In fact, the relative error drops well below $5\%$ for $t\ge 0.2$ with only minor fluctuations.
-Roughly speaking, by increasing $t$ one increases the information content in the estimator and the $\mathcal{O}(\varepsilon)$ contribution in error bound \eqref{eq:conv:rate} becomes visible.
-To demonstrate the usefulness of bound \eqref{eq:conv:rate}, despite the fact that it is rather pessimistic, Figure \ref{fig:fastou:ou:errnorm:small} illustrates the relative error of the estimator for the same experiment but with a smaller ensemble size $N$.
+In fact, the mean relative error drops well below $5\%$ for $t\ge 0.2$ with only minor fluctuations, indicated by the small standard deviation.
+Roughly speaking, by increasing $t$ one increases the information content that is available to the estimator and the $\mathcal{O}(\varepsilon)$ contribution in error bound \eqref{eq:conv:rate} becomes visible.
+As a matter of fact, the formal calculations in \cite[Ch.\ 3.4]{Krumscheid2014_phd} for a related estimator suggest that the multiscale error should even be $\mathcal{O}(\varepsilon^2)$ for this toy example, which is also confirmed by the numerical experiments here.
+In fact, the estimator's mean relative error is between $1\%$ and $2\%$ for $t\ge 0.75$, with standard deviations smaller than $6\cdot 10^{-3}$.
+To demonstrate the usefulness of bound \eqref{eq:conv:rate}, despite the fact that it is rather pessimistic, Figure \ref{fig:fastou:ou:errnorm:small} illustrates the mean and standard deviation of the estimator's relative errors for the same experiment but with a smaller ensemble size $N$.
 By decreasing $N$, one can significantly reduce the computational cost while still controlling the relative error.
 Specifically, we use $N=100$ so that $1/\sqrt{N} = \mathcal{O}(\varepsilon)$, which in view of bound \eqref{eq:conv:rate} should yield relative errors of the same order, with (possibly) larger fluctuations.
+As we have however seen in the previous experiment, the multiscale error is actually $\mathcal{O}(\varepsilon^2)$ for this simple example, so that we now expect the estimator's relative error to be dominated by the statistical error $1/\sqrt{N}= \mathcal{O}(\varepsilon)$.
 This is indeed confirmed in Figure \ref{fig:fastou:ou:errnorm:small}.
-In fact, one finds qualitatively the same behavior as before: the estimator is biased for small $t$ and increasing $t$ considerably reduces the relative error below $10\%$ with some fluctuations.
+In fact, one finds qualitatively the same behaviour as before: the estimator is biased for small values of $t$, while increasing $t$ considerably reduces the mean relative error below $7\%$ with some fluctuations (standard deviation is smaller than $4\cdot 10^{-2}$).